fmrtl73/pxdocs/content/portworx-install-with-kubernetes/openshift/operator/openshift-upgrade.md

     2. Change the `startPort` value in your `StorageCluster` spec to `17001`:

         ```text
         apiVersion: core.libopenstorage.org/v1
         kind: StorageCluster
         metadata:
           name: portworx
           namespace: kube-system
         spec:
           startPort: 17001
         ```

-Once Portworx is running on 2.3.5 and you've changed the port range, you may upgrade OpenShift to 4.3.
+Once these operations have been completed, you may upgrade OpenShift to 4.3 or newer.